 A. Yes.
-Game masters are a critical piece of programming for RavenCon and we appreciate you putting your time and energy towards the enjoyment of our attendees.
+Game masters are a critical piece of programming for RavenCon and we appreciate you putting your time and energy into the enjoyment of our attendees.

 Q. How do I get players to join my game?

-A. There is a prominent wall where you can place sign up sheets for your game.
+A. There is a prominent wall where you can place sign-up sheets for your game.
 If you fill out the description sections for your games, we can promote them on social media and create a schedule of games at RavenCon before the big weekend.
 Players looking for a game can then know what’s scheduled and learn a little something about the game.
 We suggest you promote your game on social media as well.

 Q. What is the rating system on the Game Master Application for?